What is Kidcity?

 Still not sure?
 Click here to read reviews of Kidcity on TripAdvisor!

 Our exhibits include a Fishery, where kids use conveyors and pulley baskets to bring in the catch; a Space Age Roadtrip, where friendly aliens take a trip on Route 66; and a pint-sized medieval village called Middleshire, where kids build a castle and keep watch for Vikings.
 Our littlest visitors can play in the Toddler Sea Caves, where beginning walkers wave scarves and dance with mermaids (age 2 and under).
-There's also a Main Street, a Farm, and classics like trains, baby dolls, blocks and more.
+There's also a Main Street, a Farm, and classics like trains, baby dolls, blocks, dress-up, puppets and more.
 Kidcity also has the only known Celebrated Bathing Fluid Dispensary, invented by the renowned Dr. Nostrum, which is as entertaining as it is hygienic.
 All of our exhibits are conceived and built by our in-house team of Jen Alexander, Scott Kessel & Matt Niland, with lots of help from other local artists.
 We're always building something new in our garage workshop, so you never know what you might find at Kidcity!